 Sub-chapter “S” Corporations where you can split how you take money out of the company to minimize your taxes.

-“C” Corporations are taxed separately on their profits, not their income… so if there are no profits, there are no taxes.
+“C” Corporations are taxed separately on their profits, not their income… so if there are no profits, there are no taxes (You STILL need to file tax returns).
 Their structure allows you to get many benefits paid for yourself and your family literally tax free.

 Limited Partnerships or Limited Liability Companies (LLC) are a relatively simple formation popular with advantages for groups of partners.
 Real estate investors like LLC’s because they give the investors protection in the event a tenant or buyer decides to sue.
 If the tenant or buyer wins, the only thing available to pay the judgment is whatever is in the LLC.
 The investors’ other assets are safe.

 Overwhelmed by Accounting / Finance stuff?

 Use the icon above to get your copy of a great (by that I mean easy to understand) book.

 If you do use the link, we may receive an affiliate payment.